How we support:

 Oracle Database 12c, released in 2007, was Oracle’s first step towards Cloud, designing this database for Cloud use.
 Oracle Database 19c, released in 2018, introduced the ‘autonomous’ database.
 This meant that tasks typically performed by a DBA will be carried out autonomously (although a DBA is still needed to monitor this).

-New versions of Oracle Database are now released annually and named accordingly (Version 21 will be released in 2021).
+New versions of Oracle Database are now released annually and named accordingly (for example, version 21 will be released in 2021).

 Oracle Database overview

-Oracle’s Relational Database Management System (or RDBMS in short) allows you to store and retrieve data quickly and safely.
+Oracle’s Relational Database Management System (RDBMS) allows you to store and retrieve data quickly and safely.

 It’s very reliable and can cope with huge amounts of data and application workloads while maintaining data integrity and reliability.
 It’s also highly scalable, using its own unique technologies.